 With working in the web hosting industry I get a lot of questions or how to minimize load and prevent comment spam.
 I thought that I would do a quick little write up of what I have found to be the best ways to head off these issues, many of which I use here myself.

 First off you want to make sure that you are running the latest and greatest version of WordPress(At the time of this writing the newest version was 2.1.3).
-WordPress 2.1.3 has many fixes in it and a lot of code rewrites which not only improve loading time, but also cuts down on a lot of the queries that are not needed for certain functions.
-And as usual the upgrade from older version to the new takes only a few minutes thanks to the great upgrade script that is included with the install.
+WordPress 2.1.3 has many fixes in it and a lot of code rewrites which not only improve loading time but also cut down on a lot of the queries that are not needed for certain functions.
+And as usual, the upgrade from the older version to the new takes only a few minutes thanks to the great upgrade script that is included with the install.

 Minimal Theme: We all love to have a theme with a ton of bells and whistles to it, but all those extra images and tables can cause a lot higher load on Apache than something that is very trimmed down.

-Less Plugins: Same goes here, it is always nice to have a tag cloud, stats and handfuls of trackers.
-The more of these that you remove the less queries that WordPress has to make to the database, this can speed up things a log.
+Fewer Plugins: Same goes here, it is always nice to have a tag cloud, stats and handfuls of trackers.
+The more of these that you remove the fewer queries that WordPress has to make to the database, this can speed up things a log.

 Akismet – This is by far the best plugin to have enabled on the front line.
 Not only does it do a great job at catching spam, but it is written by the same folks that created WordPress so it ties in very well… oh yeah did I mention that the service is free.
 Note: If you are not running WordPress you can still make use of this plugin with other Content Management/Blog software.

 WP-Cache plugin – This plugin alone has been shown to drop server loads from a WordPress site anywhere from 50-80%.
 The install for this plugin is very straight forward and you can have it up and running in a matter of minutes.
-With the newer version of the plugin it also has some bug fixes with the built in WordPress Cache.
-With in the settings of WP-Cache you can change the “expire time” from 3600 seconds to 600 seconds, this should help you out in case you ever make front page on Slashdot or Digg.
+With the newer version of the plugin, it also has some bug fixes with the built-in WordPress Cache.
+Within the settings of WP-Cache, you can change the “expire time” from 3600 seconds to 600 seconds, this should help you out in case you ever make the front page on Slashdot or Digg.

 Post Query Accelerator – Changes the way that a variable is looked at in WordPress so some queries are cached.